tylerhall/Roland-sample-website/_posts/2020-03-30-so-uh-i-think-catalina-10154-broke-ssh.md

 date: 2020-03-31 00:12:33
 slug: so-uh-i-think-catalina-10154-broke-ssh
 categories: macOS,Server
+og_description: SSH'ing into a server with a high port number via its domain name is broken in macOS Catalina 10.15.4.
 ---
 I was completely at my wit’s end and feeling like I had lost my mind until about a half hour ago.
 And I don’t know what difference connecting via a hostname versus an IP address would make when specifically using a non-standard port above a certain threshold.
 I’m not even going to go into it.
 I don’t want to end up on Hacker News again bitching about Catalina.
 I just hope I’ve stuffed this post with enough keywords so that anyone else searching on Google might come across the answer.
 ---